WordPress/gutenberg/packages/components/src/dropdown/README.md

 ### renderToggle

 A callback invoked to render the Dropdown Toggle Button.
+NOTE: The return must be a single child as it will be cloned and have some event handlers added to ensure that a press of the toggle while the dropdown is open will bypass the auto-closing behavior and defer control to the toggle.

 -   Type: `Function`
 -   Required: Yes